If you are trying to figure out what extensions are for you then you are right where you need to be!

 Different Types of Hair Grades

-A few years back there hasn’t been a lot of grades.
+A few years back there haven’t been a lot of grades.

 However, with the beauty industry developing at a ravishing speed, there is almost at least one new grade added to the scale for hair categorization each year.